numberly/gangway/docs/dex.md

  }
  ```

- Using the Gangway example Dex's `authorization_endpoint` can be used for `authorize_url` and `token_endpoint` can be used for `token_url`.
+ Using the Gangway example, just provide your Dex installation as provider.
+The Dex configuration provides a list
- The Dex configuration provides a list named `claims_supported` which can be chosen from when defining both `username_claim` and `email_claim`.
+ named `claims_supported` which can be chosen from when defining both `username_claim` and `email_claim`.
  The correct claim to use depends on the upstream identity provider that dex is configured for.
  `client_id` and `client_secret` are strings that can be any value, but they must match the Client ID and Secret in your Dex configuration.